brstp/friskis-theme/readme.txt

 Wordpress theme for Friskis&Svettis
 Originally developed by the web agency Strop or a group och Friskis&Svettis clubs in the Stockholm region.
-Maintained by stefan.pettersson@lumano.se, +46 733 12 55 55.
+The theme is currently maintained by stefan.pettersson@lumano.se, +46 733 12 55 55.

 Apart from the theme there are some nice to have files in the jumpstart directory.